Complex Regional Pain Syndrome (CRPS)

 What is Complex Regional Pain Syndrome (CRPS)?

-A chronic pain condition that affects one limb after injury or trauma.
+A chronic pain condition characterized by severe, burning pain in one limb after injury or trauma.

-Severe burning pain, swelling, and changes in skin temperature and color.
+Severe pain, swelling, limited range of motion, and changes in skin temperature and color.

 What triggers CRPS?